Bilohorivka, Donetsk Oblast

 The village came under attack by Russian forces during the Russian invasion of Ukraine in 2022.
+Since November 2022, it has been occupied.

+History

-As of 27 June 2022, according to the Ukrainian-based DeepState map, the eastern end of Bilohorivka (east of the main highway) was occupied by Russian forces.
+As of 27 June 2022, according to the Ukrainian-based DeepStateMap.Live, the eastern end of Bilohorivka (east of the main highway) was occupied by Russian forces.

 On 30 November 2022, the Russian Armed Forces re-captured the village.